ouspg/PrivacyAndSocialEngineering/3.Operating_system_privacy/README.md

 - Take a screenshot showing your name and student id on any text editor.

-- Encrypt it with GPG/GPA.
+- Encrypt the screenshot with GPG/GPA.

 - Follow the provided .onion address to an onionshare file sharing site.
 It should ask for a password, it is also provided.
-The site should say "Task 4 return box". **Here send the encrypted image with your name and public key as a message.**
+The site should say "Task 4 return box". **Here upload the encrypted image and add your name and public key as a message.**

 What to return for this task: